This article was co-authored by Damian Rohraff and Ryan Jansen. It first appeared on Energy and Mines.

-The customized HERC Power System has been integrated into a single modular container, which accommodates a generator, a battery, a photovoltaic array and an inverter system equipped with remote control and monitoring systems.
-This design makes the HERC Power System portable and rugged, while allowing multiple systems to be stacked to achieve higher generation and storage capacities, as well as to increase reliability through redundancy.
+The customized containerized power system has been integrated into a single modular container, which accommodates a generator, a battery, a photovoltaic array and an inverter system equipped with remote control and monitoring systems.
+This design makes the power system portable and rugged, while allowing multiple systems to be stacked to achieve higher generation and storage capacities, as well as to increase reliability through redundancy.

 - Peak output capacity: 69 kW

 - 60 kW diesel generator with 42 kW/259 kWh energy storage system